HinTak/harfbuzz-python-demos/skia-adventure/README.md

+This is a patch to adds 3 other OT-SVG hooks to FreeType2-demos.
+There is an extension on top of it, to add COLRv1 rendering, too.

 ## Librsvg/Cairo SVG Rendering vs SKia SVG Rendering

 See the top of the RSVG rendering.
 There are a few very pale pixels over the bound box.
 This difference